Frequently Asked Questions | Abacus Life Settlements

 The 3 main types of life insurance policies are universal, whole life, and term life.

-Universal Life – Universal life insurance is permanent life insurance with an investment savings element and low premiums, like term life insurance.
+Universal Life — Universal life insurance is permanent life insurance with an investment savings element and low premiums, similar to term life insurance.
 Most universal life insurance policies contain a flexible premium option.
 However, some require a single premium (single lump-sum premium) or fixed premiums (scheduled fixed premiums).

-Term Life – Term life insurance, also known as pure life insurance, is a type of life insurance that guarantees payment of a stated death benefit if the covered person dies during a specified term.
-Once the term expires, the policyholder can either renew it for another term, convert the policy to permanent coverage, or allow the policy to terminate.
+Term Life — Term life insurance, also known as pure life insurance, guarantees payment of a stated death benefit if the covered person dies during a specified term.
+Once the term expires, the policyholder can renew it, convert the policy to permanent coverage, or allow the policy to terminate.

-There are many different types of universal, whole, and term life insurance policies out there to choose from, each with its own specific benefits based on the amount of coverage needed, the amount a policyholder is looking to spend on premium payments, investment strategies, and more.
+There are many different types of universal, whole, and term life insurance policies, each with its own specific benefits based on coverage amount, premium payments, investment strategies, and more.

-For more information on life insurance types, visit our Life Settlement Blog.
+Learn more on our Life Settlement Blog →

 The 3 factors that affect eligibility are: